arnodeceuninck/virtual-desktop-tracker/README.md

 **Failed to rename desktop, please try again**
 - Ensure the correct VirtualDesktop executable for your Windows version is configured in `TrackerConfiguration.cs`.
 You might need `VirtualDesktop11-24H2.exe` instead of `VirtualDesktop11.exe`.

+**Program only visible on the initial desktop**
+- From the task view (`Win`+`Tab`), right click on the VirtualDesktopDisplayer and click on "Show Windows from this app on all desktops"